og-sw-projects/CV-Role-Match-Analyzer/README.md

-# CV-to-Role Match Analyzer
+# CV-Role Match Analyzer

 ## Project Overview

-The core functionality of the CV-to-Role Match Analyzer revolves around comparing the skills and qualifications presented in a CV with the requirements outlined in a job description.
+The core functionality of the CV-Role Match Analyzer revolves around comparing the skills and qualifications presented in a CV with the requirements outlined in a job description.
 This comparison goes beyond simple keyword matching and aims to provide a more nuanced understanding of the candidate's fit.

 The output JSON file includes the following key information: